daormar/debasher/doc/design_doc_resident.md

   (`test_initiator_in_a_cycle_waits_for_its_own_marker_to_return`).
 - Without cycles: the initiator must be a root/source; if it has no input ports, it closes its part instantly.
 Done, tested (`test_a_root_node_with_no_input_ports_closes_instantly`).
+- Control ports are left out of every round, whoever opens it: a command is not the marker of the port that carries it (a round opened by a command starts with no port counted as arrived), the `Supervisor` takes no part in the barrier and never sends one, and a node with a control port must also close the rounds that a peer starts.
+  Done on 2026-09-20 (step 4.5); before it, an initiator whose only input was the channel of the `Supervisor` opened its round, forwarded the marker and waited for ever, and a node with a data port and a command port never closed a round that started elsewhere.
 - **Not yet done**: checking that the node chosen as initiator can actually reach every other node (the graph is strongly connected from that node) before it is ever allowed to be used as one: no validation code exists for this today; a module author enabling `SNAPSHOT_INTERVAL_SECS` or